TheAomx/HP-625-Linux-Fancontrol/README.md

 If you want to use the fan control utility then you first have to compile it using cmake and g++.
 How you can install these programs depends on the linux distrubution you are using.
 Assuming that you are using debian or ubuntu you can issue the command

-> sudo apt install build-essential cmake git
+> sudo apt install build-essential cmake git acpi

 to install the packages on your system.